 The new service provider SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 NPAC SMS completes the audit.

 Issue a local M-DELETE request (housekeeping activity) for the subscriptionAudit object to/from the NPAC SMS.
 This will attempt to delete the subscriptionAudit object on the NPAC SMS.
 The M-DELETE does not occur until after the “Audit Log Retention Period” which defaults to 90 days.